lionelmace/iks-lab/book/connect-database.md

     ibmcloud resource service-instance-create todo-cloudant cloudant lite eu-de
     ```

-1. Optional: Verify you see the new instance created using the CLI
+1. **Optional**: Verify you see the new instance created using the CLI
     ```sh
     ibmcloud resource service-instances
     ```